-Introduces the architecture, structure, functions, components and models of the Internet.
-Describes and details the use of OSI and TCP layered models to examine the nature and roles of protocols and services at the applications, network, data link and physical layers.
-The course also covers the principles and structure of IP addressing and the fundamentals of Ethernet concepts and operations.
-Hands-on lab to build simple LAN topologies by applying basic principles of networking.
+Introduces the architecture, structure, functions, components and models of the Internet and computer networks.
+Describes and details the OSI and TCP/IP models.
+The principles if IP addressing and fundamentals of Ethernet concepts, media and operations are introduced.
+This course also covers LAN topologies and basic configuration of router and switches.
 Laboratory instruction.